nsdotorg/cypress-demo/README.md

 **What is Behaviour-Driven Development**

-BDD is a way for software teams to work that closes the gap between business people and technical people.
+BDD is a way for software teams to work that closes the gap between business people and technical people.<br/>
 **[Read more about BDD...](https://cucumber.io/docs/bdd/)**

 **What is Gherkin Syntax**

 Gherkin uses a set of special keywords to give structure and meaning to executable specifications.
-Each keyword is translated to many spoken languages; in this reference we’ll use English.
+Each keyword is translated to many spoken languages; in this reference we’ll use English.<br/>
 **[Read more about Gherkin Syntax...](https://cucumber.io/docs/gherkin/reference/)**

 **Cucumber Integration Steps**